alxtrnr/bongo-twisty/content/blog/fasting_and_endurance.md

 I am cherry picking the parts I was inspired by:

 > When you choose to fast, you're conducting an experiment with your own machinery.
 The metabolic switch flips from glucose to fat, from immediate fuel to stored reserves.
 Your brain shifts into a different gear — sharper, quieter, less cluttered by the constant background noise of digestive processing.
-This is voluntary darkness: closing the shutter to make the picture clear.
+This is voluntary darkness: closing the shutter to make the picture clear...
+>

-> Short-term voluntary scarcity sharpens focus.
+> Short-term voluntary scarcity sharpens focus...
+>
 > We live now in a world where abundance creates its own problems.
 Choice overload paralyses us in grocery aisles.
 The tyranny of infinite options can make us less decisive than scarcity ever did.
-Sometimes constraints liberate us from the exhausting democracy of having to choose everything, all the time.
+Sometimes constraints liberate us from the exhausting democracy of having to choose everything, all the time...
+>
 > Fasting is a chosen darkness — you pull the curtains to concentrate the light that remains.